Frequently asked questions

 How can I monitor the validation status?

-The DOM UI lists all the domains submitted for validation with their current status.
-To view details about the domain, its validation and the status history, click the Action menu icon and click View Details.
+The DOM application lists all the domains submitted for validation with their current status.
+To view details about the domain, its validation, and the status history, click the Action menu icon and click View Details.

-Why is the domain status stuck in the Validation in Progress state?
+Why is a status stuck in the Validating state?

 Yes, you need to complete the validation process in that timeframe.
 View the domain details to check the expiration date.
 If your token has expired, resubmit your domain for validation to get a new token.